Format Options

 property within your transform's format_details

 .
-Set its value an object with the following properties:
+Set the value to an object with the following properties:

 Property | Value |